 Sarah Pautz was born in Blanco, TX and began her training in San Antonio at the age of 3.
 She continued her studies at the Houston Ballet Academy on full scholarship and graduated with distinction in 2005 from the University of Oklahoma with a Bachelor of Fine Arts in Ballet Performance.

 Ms. Pautz has danced with Houston Ballet II, Tulsa Ballet, Bejart Ballet Lausanne and the Ballet de l’Opera National de Bordeaux.
-She has performed soloist and principal roles in Giselle, Cinderella, Firebird, Don Quixote, Coppelia, Nutcracker, Le Corsaire, Swan Lake, Carnival of the Animals, Diana and Acteon, Dracula, Flower Festival in Genzano, Joffrey’s Pas des Déesses, and Balanchine’s’ Valse Fantasie, Serenade and Concerto Barocco.
-Ms. Pautz has appeared in two festivals in Paris, France, and has toured extensively throughout Spain, Italy, and France.
+She has performed soloist and principal roles in Giselle, Cinderella, Firebird, Don Quixote, Coppelia, The Nutcracker, Le Corsaire, Swan Lake, Carnival of the Animals, Diana and Acteon, Dracula, Flower Festival in Genzano, Joffrey’s Pas des Déesses, and Balanchine’s’ Valse Fantasie, Serenade and Concerto Barocco.
+Ms. Pautz appeared in two festivals in Paris, France, and has toured extensively throughout Spain, Italy, and France.